Would you like to get more information or apply?

 My instructor is kind, insightful, and intelligent.
 The school environment is very welcoming and open and is devoid of any sort of judgement; we all accept each other.

-This two-day course suited for the general public and workplace and meets first aid requirements for Canada Labour Code Standard First Aid, and Licenced Child and Adult Care Facilities.
+In this module, students earn the three external certificates bundled into their program: First Aid/CPR-C, Non-violent Crisis Intervention (NVCI), and First Aid /CPR-C: This course suited for the general public and workplace and meets first aid requirements for Canada Labour Code Standard First Aid, and Licenced Child and Adult Care Facilities.
 This course is suited for police, first responders, lifeguards, ski patrollers, caring citizens and families with children.
+Non-Violent Crisis Intervention: This course is designed to help participants learn to recognize warning signs that allow for early intervention in a crisis as well as how to use both verbal and non-verbal techniques to avoid a violent confrontation.
+The use of non-violent crisis intervention allows for recognizing individuals in distress early on and using appropriate techniques to address the situation before it becomes a crisis.

 This course looks at the planning, preparation, execution, and follow-up stages of an interview: how people find jobs; employer expectations; presenting an enthusiastic attitude; focusing on the right job; transferable skills; the job interview; effective resume preparation; cover and thank you letters; effective telemarketing; tapping the hidden job market; handling objections; job search management; self-confidence and self-esteem building; mock interviews (video-taped); and individual counselling and coaching.